arduino-json

 A common question when using Arduino Json is the difference and when to use StaticJsonDocument or DynamicJsonDocument.

 StaticJsonDocument is generated during compilation and stored on the stack.
-To generate it, templating is used to indicate the available memory for the Json file.
+To generate it, templating is used to indicate the memory available for the Json file.

 StaticJsonDocument<200> doc;

-While DynamicJsonDocument uses dynamic memory and is stored in variable memory (‘heap’).
+While DynamicJsonDocument uses dynamic memory and is stored in the variable memory (‘heap’).
 To generate it, the constructor is used, which receives as a parameter the maximum memory available for the Json.

 DynamicJsonDocument doc(1024);